 Finding employment for this age group often requires job openings being close by.
 In high crime areas, employment opportunities are often on the decline.
 The lack of access to jobs appears to explain a significant portion of the spatial variation in crime.
-Ihlanfeldt suggests that peer effects also play a significant role.
+Ihlanfeldt suggests that peer effects also play a significant role (see figure 4).

 Ihlanfeldt concluded that the variation in net job growth across a metro area matters.
-In particular, an improvement in job access for young males will reduce neighborhood crime.
+In particular, when poor innercity neighborhoods increase job availability, an improvement in job access for young males will reduce neighborhood crime.